axoflow/axosyslog-core-docs/content/headless/chunk/option-destination-dir-group.md

 | Type:    | string                  |
 | Default: | Use the global settings |

-*Description:* The group of the directories created by syslog-ng.
+*Description:* The group of the directories created by `syslog-ng`.
 To preserve the original properties of an existing directory, use the option without specifying an attribute: `dir-group()`.